 You can also go for something funkier, like the 1.35 billion wings that Americans eat over the Super Bowl weekend.
 Other extremely popular Super Bowl foods include potato chips, tortilla chips, meat snacks, popcorn, deli salads, cheese snacks, deli sandwiches, salty snack dips, deli platters and vegetable trays.

-#2 Habits, sayings or peculiar behaviours can be a great inspiration
+#2 Habits, sayings or peculiar behaviors can be a great inspiration

 Football fans are famous for shouting at their TVs – in fact, it’s one of the most easily